michelebusta/MicroserviceWorkshops/Lab_Setup/Azure_AKS_Lab_Setup/Lab_Setup_For_Azure_AKS.md

 FabMedical has provided starter files for you.
 They have taken a copy of one of their web sites, for their customer Contoso Neuro, and refactored it from a single node.js site into a web site with a content API that serves up the speakers and sessions.
 This is a starting point to validate the containerization of their web sites.
 They have asked you to use this as the starting point for helping them complete a POC that helps to validate the development workflow for running the web site and API as Docker containers, and managing them within container platform.

-1. From Git Bash, connect to the build agent VM as you did previously in this Exercise, using the SSH command.
+1. From WSL, connect to the build agent VM as you did previously in Task 6.

 2. Download the starter files to the build agent by typing the following curl instruction (case sensitive):

     ```bash
-    curl -L -o FabMedical.tgz https://bit.ly/2lWzQS2
+    curl -L -o FabMedical.tgz http://bit.ly/2IyjeYl
     ```

 3. Create a new directory named FabMedical by typing in the following command: